hbeni/fgcom-mumble/client/plugin.spec.md

   - `PTT`
   - `VOL` (not transmitted currently)
   - `PWR`
-- `FGCOM:ICANHAZDATAPLZ` asks already present clients to send all state to us
+- `FGCOM:ICANHAZDATAPLZ` asks already present clients to send all state to us (payload is insignificant)
-- `FGCOM:PING` keys a ping package and lets others know we are still alive but don't had any updates for some time.
+- `FGCOM:PING` keys a ping package and lets others know we are still alive but don't had any updates for some time (payload is currently insignificant).

 Transmitting radio transmissions